ARISGames/jsEditor/README.md

 Installation
 ------------

-The aris editor uses RequireJS in two modes 'dev' (master branch) and 'production' (build branch).

-For dev, copy `scripts/config.js.template` to `scripts/config.js`.
-Index.html will access all files individually.
+Copy the following templates and modify to your server preferences:
+`scripts/config.js.template` -> `scripts/config.js`
+`scripts/tracker.js.template` -> `scripts/tracker.js`

-For production switch to the build branch and copy `scripts/config.js.template` to `scripts/config.js` and `scripts/tracker.js.template` to `scripts/tracker.js`, edit their values and run `make all` which will compile css, run the r.js optimizer to unify all modules, and tag the index file with sha256 signatures of both files.
+Run `make build` which will compile css, run the r.js optimizer to unify all modules, and build `index.html` from `template.index.html` and the above config files.

 Building requires:

 * Make
 * Bash